 The Open String was founded in 2014 to achieve this qualitative jump and to provide a larger number of music programs and individuals in need of help with better violins and cellos.
-Where most new instruments are donated to existing programs, less established programs can also receive instruments on loan until they have become stable, at which time they receive their inventory as a gift.
+From classical to modern, we believe in preserving appreciation for this important human tradition.

 The Open String also collects violin, viola, cello, and bass strings from professional musicians throughout the world and redistributes them to schools and orchestras in need.
 Since 2014, The Open String has supported recipients located in Cuba, Vietnam, Argentina, Ghana, and Colombia.